Public Service Loan Forgiveness

 The program helps attract talent to work at 501(c)(3) charitable nonprofits, encourages and incentivizes employees to remain in the sector, and provides relief for public service professionals who are often paid less than other employment opportunities.

 The original Eligibility Requirements include the following.
-Some requirements have been expanded under the temporary Limited PSLF Waiver.
+Some requirements have been expanded and apply under final regulations, effective July 1, 2023.
+Nonprofit employees are encouraged to use the PSLF Help Tool and submit employer certification forms immediately.

-- Loan must be through the Federal Direct Student loan program, specifically the “William D. Ford Federal Direct Loan (Direct Loan) Program".
-Other types of loans may qualify under the temporary Limited PSLF Waiver, but the borrower may need to consolidate the loan programs and payments by Oct.
-31, 2022.
+• Loan must be through the Federal Direct Student loan program, specifically the “William D. Ford Federal Direct Loan (Direct Loan) Program".
+Additional types of loans like Perkins, FFEL, and consolidated loans qualify under new regulations that took effect July 1, 2023.
+Borrowers should inquire with their loan servicer or the Department of Education.

-- Employment with a charitable nonprofit tax-exempt under 501(c)(3)
+• Employment with a charitable nonprofit tax-exempt organization under 501(c)(3)

 Where We Stand